adambalogh/agents/cto-reviewer.md

 ## Review Process

 ### Step 1: Identify What Changed
 Use your tools to examine recently modified files, diffs, or the specific code the user points you to.
 Focus on the **changed code**, not the entire codebase.
-Use `git diff` or `git log` to understand recent changes when appropriate.
+If a PR is provided, understand changes made.

 ### Step 2: Read With Intent
 For each file or change, read through the code asking: